microsoft/pxt-calliope/docs/calliope/neu.md

 * url: _6wpJJxes0czy
 * cardType: sharedExample
 * imageUrl: /calliope/templates/32KB.png
-* description: Für die optimale Nutzung dieser Projektvorlage, überspiele vorab einmalig das Demoprogramm aus dem Flash-Speicher oder der App.
+* description: For optimal use of this project template, transfer the demo programme from the flash memory or the app once beforehand.

 ---

-* name: Calliope mini 1.x ‎ ‎ (VERALTET)
+* name: Calliope mini 1.x (OLD).
 * url: _dy85AC94M1Yu
 * cardType: sharedExample
 * imageUrl: /calliope/templates/16KB.png
-* description: Verwende diese Projektvorlage für erste Projekte.
-Werden die Projekte komplexer, überspiele einmalig das Demoprogramm aus der App oder über eine USB-Verbindung und verwende die Standard-Projektvorlage.
+* description: Use this project template for first projects.
+If the projects become more complex, transfer the demo programme once from the app or via a USB connection and use the standard project template.

 ### ~